ili101/PartnerCenterCommunity/README.md

 * Add GitHub Actions testing.
 We will probably need a "Demo" PartnerCustomer organization for this?
 * Organizing the module better, for example separate functions to different files and so.
 * Documentation.
-* Add usage examples for commune scenarios or even new Cmdlets.
+* Add usage examples for common scenarios or even new Cmdlets.

 ## How to contribute
 Open an Issue or make a Pull request.</br>